alphagov/govuk-developer-docs/source/manual/ruby.html.md

 section: Infrastructure
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2018-07-19
+last_reviewed_on: 2019-01-31
 review_in: 6 months
 ---

-The Ruby language is a core part of GOV.UK - most of our applications are written in it.
+The [Ruby language](https://www.ruby-lang.org/en/) is a core part of GOV.UK - most of our applications are written in it.

 ## Managing different versions of Ruby